dentarg/auth0-blog/_posts/2017-03-07-managing-state-in-angular-with-ngrx-store.markdown

 {% endraw %}
 {% endhighlight %}

-We'll greet the user by name and add a Log Out button to call the `AuthService`'s `logout()` method and redirect the user back to the homepage.
+We'll greet the user by name and add a "Log Out" button to call the `AuthService`'s `logout()` method and redirect the user back to the homepage.

 ### Greet User in Create Component

-For an additional personal touch, we'll also greet the user by name on the Create page.
+For a personal touch, we'll also greet the user by name on the Create page.
 Open `create.component.ts`:

 ```typescript
 // src/app/pages/create/create.component.ts